chappjc/dcrspy/README.md

   -c, --cmdname=         Command name to run.
 Must be on %PATH%.
   -a, --cmdargs=         Comma-separated list of aruguments for command to run.
   -e, --nomonitor        Do not launch monitors.
 Display current data and (e)xit.
+  -m, --mempool            Monitor mempool for new transactions, and report ticketfee info when new tickets are added.
+      --mp-min-interval=   The minimum time in seconds between mempool reports, regarless of number of new tickets seen.
+(4) --mp-max-interval=   The maximum time in seconds between mempool reports (within a couple seconds), regarless of number of new tickets seen.
+(120)
-      --noblockdata      Do not collect block data (default false) --nostakeinfo      Do not collect stake info data (default false) -p, --poolvalue        Collect ticket pool value information (8-9 sec).
+      --mp-ticket-trigger= The number minimum number of new tickets that must be seen to trigger a new mempool report.
+(4) --noblockdata      Do not collect block data (default false) --nostakeinfo      Do not collect stake info data (default false) -p, --poolvalue        Collect ticket pool value information (8-9 sec).
-  -f, --outfolder=       Folder for file outputs (.../spydata) -s, --summary          Write plain text summary of key data to stdout -o, --save-jsonstdout  Save JSON-formatted data to stdout -j, --save-jsonfile    Save JSON-formatted data to file
+  -f, --outfolder=       Folder for file outputs (.../spydata) -w, --watchaddress=      Decred address for which to watch for incoming transactions.
+One per line.
+  -s, --summary          Write plain text summary of key data to stdout -o, --save-jsonstdout  Save JSON-formatted data to stdout -j, --save-jsonfile    Save JSON-formatted data to file